99003607/activity2c/Requirements/Readme.md

 # Opportunities:
 - Must have device for students for its high functionality and low cost.
-- Program for Decimal numbers computation is needed.

 # threats:
 - Cannot be comopared with the latest calculators that have spreadsheets, graphs etc.